SuperCowPowers/workbench/docs/blogs/htg.md

 # EDA: High Target Gradients

-!!! tip inline end "SageWorks EDS"
+!!! tip inline end "Workbench EDS"
-    The SageWorks toolkit a set of plots that show EDA results, it also has a flexible plugin architecture to expand, enhance, or even replace the current set of web components [Dashboard](../aws_setup/dashboard_stack.md).
+    The Workbench toolkit a set of plots that show EDA results, it also has a flexible plugin architecture to expand, enhance, or even replace the current set of web components [Dashboard](../aws_setup/dashboard_stack.md).

-The SageWorks framework has a broad range of Exploratory Data Analysis (EDA) functionality.
+The Workbench framework has a broad range of Exploratory Data Analysis (EDA) functionality.
 Each time a DataSource or FeatureSet is created that data is run through a full set of EDA techniques:

 - TBD
 - TBD2